shantan125/CreditAnomalyDetect/README.md

 # Power-BI-Project(Credit Card Transactions)
 This is a Project on Power BI for my internship on Advanced Data Science at Indo-Euro Synchronization
 # Data Preperation
-I used ChatGpt as a medium to create a sample data for this project according to my needs so the data here is fictional but can be used for the project
+I used ChatGpt as a medium to create a sample data for this project according to my needs so the data here is fictional but can be used for the project.
-When creating a CSV file for credit card transaction data to use in your Power BI project, it's essential to include relevant information that allows for meaningful analysis and anomaly detection.
-Here's a list of common fields you should consider including in your credit card CSV dataset:
+When preparing a CSV file for credit card transaction data to utilize in your Power BI project, it's crucial to incorporate pertinent details that facilitate insightful analysis and the detection of anomalies.
+Below is a list of common fields to consider including in your credit card CSV dataset:
 1. **Transaction Date and Time:** Include a timestamp for each transaction.
 This allows for time-series analysis and the identification of temporal patterns.

 2. **Transaction Amount:** Include the amount of each transaction, as this is a critical factor in anomaly detection.